iocanel/iocanel.github.io/content/posts/workflows-everywhere-part-1/index.md

 ## What is a workflow? {#what-is-a-workflow}

+A [Workflow](https://en.wikipedia.org/wiki/Workflow) is a chain reaction: one task triggers the next, transforming data or documents until a goal is met.

+A more traditional definition is:
 A [Workflow](https://en.wikipedia.org/wiki/Workflow) is a repeatable, orchestrated sequence of activities/steps that transforms inputs into desired outputs by passing documents, data, or work items between processing entities—humans, services, or agents—under a defined